Dunc4nNT/cyberpunk-2077-modding/src/mods/MoreLevels/README.md

 # More Levels

-Increase the maximum player level.
+Increase the maximum player level, also scales cyberware capacity.

 ## Prerequisites